sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 `DeclRefExpr` nodes reference more than just enum constants, and we will revisit this visitor function later to handle additional cases.

-With the `VisitDeclRefExpr` visitor function implemented, the tool now properly annotates enum declarations and constants.
+With the `VisitDeclRefExpr` visitor function implemented, the tool now properly annotates references to enum constants, in addition to enum declarations.
 ```text line-numbers:{enabled} added:{6,12}
 enum class [[enum-name,Level]] {
     [[enum-value,Debug]] = 0,